epsylon3/odbgscript/doc/ReadMe.txt

 GCI addr, info
 --------------
-Gets information about asm command
+Get information about asm command
 "info" can be :
 	- COMMAND for asm command string (like OPCODE)
 	- DESTINATION for Destination of jump/call/return